 A graphics editor such as Adobe Photoshop or GIMP for any tasks related to graphic design, not a requirement for other jobs

-Also, before you start looking for online jobs, you should ask yourself the question: “What am I good at?”
-If you’re looking for a good online job that generates a constant stream of income, you should find something that emphasises your skills and can thus consistently provide good results.
+Also, before you start looking for the best job sites in the UK for applying for online jobs, you should ask yourself: “What am I good at?”
+If you're looking for a good online job that generates a constant stream of income, you should find something that emphasizes your skills and can thus consistently provide good results.

 1. Online Tutor

 You can use the knowledge gained in your major, or any other subject you're good at and work as an online tutor to help struggling students.
 Plus, becoming a tutor is not only good for your CV but also for your own personal growth: you get to meet a lot of new people and gain more skills thanks to the training programs!

 The pay varies on your depth of knowledge, as well as, on your area of expertise as some subjects are in higher demand than others.

 Salary: £13 - £20 per hour, depending on your expertise and the subject.

 If you are good with technology and like to use the latest gadgets and apps you can become an online QA tester and earn money.